 - 24/7 access to TAC studio and equipment (includes floor looms; home and industrial sewing machines; knitting machines; drying rack; utility sink; dye lab for natural and synthetic dyes; washer/dryer; steamer; screen printing facilities which include 3 yardage tables, large exposure unit and washout booth)

 Artists and designers working in textile media, ages 21+.
-We encourage international applicants, however can only accept applicants that do not require special visas at this time.
+We encourage international applicants, however we can only accept applicants that do not require special visas at this time.
 All applicants must have basic English language skills.

 The selection process is led by a committee of Textile Arts Center's staff, as well as professionals working in different fields of textile arts.
 Selection criteria include: